Thorpy/BioBlitz/README.md

 3. Open up Raspberry pi imager and select operating system -> raspberry pi os (other) -> raspberry pi os lite (32 bit)
 4. under "Storage" make sure the correct storage medium (the sd card) is selected.
 5. --IMPORTANT-- click the settings cog (under "write"), enable SSH and set a username and password of your choice, if you do not have an ethernet connection, you may want to configure wireless lan to be able to access the raspberry pi, you can do this in the settings also, now press save.
+PLEASE BE AWARE THAT USING AN ETHERNET IS A MUCH PREFERRED OPTION, IT WILL BE ANNOYING TO HAVE TO CONNECT VIA WIFI TO THE PI....WHILE IT TRIES TO SET UP A WIFI HOTSPOT USING THE SAME WIFI CHIP, it is possible to use an onboard chip and a dongle but this may require further setup.
 6. You can now press "write" and go get yourself a nice coffee while it does it's thing. (if it pops up any window saying to open (H:) or any other drive just click cancel, it's just mounting the SD card ready for writing.